philr/bzip2-ffi/README.md

 and extract to your `ruby\bin` directory.

 Builds from the bzip2-windows project depend on the Visual Studio C Runtime Library.
-Links to the installer can be found on the bzip2-windows release page.
+Links to the installer can be found on the bzip2-windows releases page.

 ## Usage